Rays vs. Marlins Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will hand the ball to Tyler Glasnow (3-3) for his 11th start of the season.
+- The Rays will send Zach Eflin (11-5) to the mound for his 20th start this season.

+- In 19 starts this season, he's earned a quality start in 11 of them.

+- In 19 starts, Eflin has pitched through or past the fifth inning 17 times.
+He has a season average of 5.9 frames per outing.

 |Opponent